-- ▶ Observe the national regulations for handling these substances, the biological security level of your laboratory, the Material Safety Data Sheets and the manufacturer's application notes. - ▶ Wear your personal protective equipment. - ► For comprehensive regulations about handling germs or biological material of risk group II or higher, please refer to the "Laboratory Biosafety Manual" (source: World Health Organization, Laboratory Biosafety Manual, in its respectively current valid version).
+- ▶ Observe the national regulations for handling these substances, the biological security level of your laboratory, the material safety data sheets and the manufacturer's application notes. - ▶ Wear your personal protective equipment. - ▶ Consult the "Laboratory Biosafety Manual" (source: World Health Organization, Laboratory Biosafety Manual, in its respectively current valid version).

 WARNING!
-Damage to health due to contaminated device and accessories.
+Risk to health due to contaminated device and accessories.

-▶ Decontaminate the device and the accessories before storage and dispatch.
+▶ Decontaminate the device and the accessories before storage and shipping.